Permit Services

 Oversize/Overweight

-Oversize/overweight loads are those that are bigger than the following (but smaller than the excessive oversize/overweight loads below):
+Oversize/overweight loads are those that are larger than the following (but smaller than the excessive oversize/overweight loads below):

 • 13.5’ High